 - Deliver your home back to us sparkling clean.

-- Repair any broken fixtures and fittings.
+- Repair or replace any broken fixtures and fittings.

-- Don’t leave any rubbish behind.
+- Don’t leave any rubbish behind

 For more advice on finding your new student home, get in touch with the Student Places crew today.